BIOP/ijp-kheops/README.md

 Selec the file you want to convert to a pyramidal ome.tiff

 **Specify an output folder (optional)**
-By default, it will save the ome.tiff in the same fodler
+By default, it will save the ome.tiff in the same folder

 **Pyramid level(s)**
 To specify how many downsampling levels of the image will be created.

 **Pyramid level downsampling factor**
 To specify the downsampling factor to use between levels.